Coreboost/vmsport/src/ifdlparser/notes.md

   F12/Backspace/Shift-tab -> Previous field  ** Not done/needed
   F10/Ctrl-Z -> Save and exit

+-
 - In the Decforms runtime everything is pretty much synchronous which of course is different from our websocket implementation which is more asynchronous in nature.
 For example, when a call to recieve is made from the application program a receive response for the particular record type will typically activate a panel and then expect the operator to terminate the data entry by pressing Ctrl-Z, i.e., in essence this could be translated to displaying an OK box, i.e., we could see the panels as modal forms....
+Question is if we need some synch layer on top of web sockets like WAMP.
+  Should maybe look at this later on.
 - The lifecycle for a forms application goes like this:
   ENABLE - In the traditional case this corresponds to a call from the application program.
   In our case this is initiated by the server getting an "enable form" request over a web-socket.
 The server